gnss-sdr/gnss-sdr/src/algorithms/libs/volk_gnsssdr_module/volk_gnsssdr/cpu_features/cmake/README.md

 3- Add the `cpu_features` target to the `target_link_libraries()` section of your executable or of your library.

-## Disabling tests
+## Enabling tests

-CMake default options for cpu_features is Release built type with tests enabled.
-To disable testing set cmake `BUILD_TESTING` variable to `OFF`, [.travis.yml](https://github.com/google/cpu_features/blob/master/.travis.yml) and [appveyor.yml](https://github.com/google/cpu_features/blob/master/appveyor.yml)
+CMake default options for cpu_features is Release built type with tests disabled.
+To enable testing set cmake `BUILD_TESTING` variable to `ON`, [.travis.yml](https://github.com/google/cpu_features/blob/master/.travis.yml) and [appveyor.yml](https://github.com/google/cpu_features/blob/master/appveyor.yml)